logi-web/QRCards/README.md

 # QR Codes (qrcodes)
-A quick page for my loyalty card QR codes
+ A Progressive Web App with offline cashing for quick access to my loyalty card QR codes.